 The OptionsHouse signup link is an affiliate link.
 I earn 30 free trades if you click the link to signup and fund your account with a minimum of $1,000 within the first 60 days.
 While it may seem that I have a conflict of interest by recommending a company that I have an affiliate relationship, I wouldn’t use or recommend OptionsHouse unless they were the best.

 Once your account is open, OptionsHouse will automatically create a PaperTrade account where you can place fictitious trades without risking any money.
 You can place practice trades in your PaperTrade account to learn the skill of trading options.

 Remember that when learning a new skill, it’s important to not become overwhelmed.
-Try to focus on taking small steps (open an account, place a few trades in the practice account, etc.) so that you make incremental progress towards your goal of doubling your money every year.
+Try to focus on taking small steps (open an account, place a few trades in the practice account, etc.) so that you make incremental progress towards your goal of earning 50% every year.

 Stock Broker Conclusion